maxxiimo/the-front-end-manifesto/Getting Started.md

     # You can have the root of your site routed with "root"
     # just remember to delete public/index.html.
     root :to => 'pages#home'

+If you grab every single one of my base files and folders and organize them into a brand-new Rails application exactly like I describe above, your Rails application will work just fine minus styles.
+If you run your rails server things should look like this:

+![][Basic HTML]

 #### What Did We Just Do?